margaretmf/margaretmf.github.io/futureshaping.md

 <br>

 ### Virtual Experiences Integrated into Business Processes
-Data Science is "buzz" right now.
+Data Science is a "buzzword" right now.
 Virtual reality will soon be also.
-The internet once was buzz.
-So was the telegram, I'm sure also.
+The internet once was a buzzward.
+So was telegramming, I'm sure also.
 But I've been recently day dreaming of how virtual experiences will empower our lives for better or for worse.

 * Imagine a virtual experience where a student, who is struggling to focus on afternoon homework needs some additional help, can see her teacher providing personalized AI-like support in the room as if she were there in real life.
 * Imagine a virtual experience where people can learn history in a way so that places in the past appear present.